 Being a parent isn’t easy.
 And for parents who face challenges that affect their ability to build strong relationships with their children, it can be even harder.

-We support families who are dealing with difficult life circumstances to learn positive parenting skills and develop emotional management strategies to create more rewarding relationships with their children.
+We work with families who are dealing with difficult life circumstances.
+Our team supports parents to learn positive parenting skills and develop strategies to manage their emotions so they can create more rewarding relationships with their children.

 The PUP program is for families with children under 12 years, who are experiencing issues that may affect their parenting including depression, anxiety, substance misuse, family violence and financial stress.